 There are two types of deductibles, Individual and Family.
-The Individual Deductible is \$200.
+The Individual Deductible is \$350.
 It applies separately to each Covered Family Member each calendar year.

-The Family Deductible is \$400.
+The Family Deductible is \$700.
 This is the most you and your Eligible Dependents will have to pay for Individual Deductibles in any calendar year.
 This Family Deductible applies no matter how many Covered Family Members you have.
-Only Eligible Expenses which count towards a person's Individual Deductible count towards the Family Deductible.
+Only Eligible

-Payments made towards satisfying the CHCB deductibles will also count towards satisfying any deductible under the Out-of-
+Expenses which count towards a person's Individual Deductible count towards the Family Deductible.

-Network Services portions of the MHSA and the MMCP, and vice versa.
+Payments made towards satisfying the CHCB deductibles (including payments made under the MHSUD) will also count towards satisfying any deductible under the Out-of-Network Services portions of the MMCP, and vice versa.